robinst/autolink-java/README.md

 expressions are not used.
 Instead, the input text is parsed in one pass with limited backtracking.

 This library requires Java 7.
+It works on Android (minimum API level 15).
 It has no external dependencies.

+Maven coordinates
+(see
+[here](https://search.maven.org/#artifactdetails|org.nibor.autolink|autolink|0.4.0|jar)
-Maven coordinates (see [here](https://search.maven.org/#artifactdetails|org.nibor.autolink|autolink|0.4.0|jar) for other build systems):
+for other build systems):